Current status of this novel:

 Unfortunately, I wouldn’t get to visit Alchemist right away.
 They lived with their family in the Second Ring, but it was on the opposite side of the rings from where me and Yali lived.
 I was definitely planning to meet their family someday, after I’d heard so much about them, but for now, it was pretty far out of the way.

 Alchemist even said they were going to pick out a new name for me to call them, but they’d need a while to think it over.
 They wanted it to be special, not just to use Raylie, the name Morrow called them, or Heibe, the name their family called them.

-Towards the end of the day, Alchemist told me that they’d invited Morrow to their place, and he was about to show up.
-I was eager to hear all about it, but I couldn’t stop myself from sharing everything with Yali, and Yali absolutely did not want to hear live updates about Morrow.
+Morrow was doing a lot better, too.
+Alchemist had invited him over to their house, and he got there towards the end of the day.
+He was still pretty depressed, but before long, Alchemist started texting me stories about him being his usual playful self, too.
+Unfortunately, I couldn’t stop myself from sharing everything with Yali, and Yali absolutely did not want to hear live updates about Morrow.
 So Alchemist and I agreed to leave off until another day.
 But even as I put down my phone, I was just so happy that they were still going to be part of my life going forward, back here on Earth.
 And just a text message away at that.

 Early the next morning, Yali pronounced me ready to travel, and called a taxi.
 She still insisted on helping me climb into my seat, but it was more of a “just in case” thing, not like I actually needed it.

 It was a long, quiet ride to Yali’s house, because we still couldn’t really talk about stuff in front of the driver.
 By the time we got there, I was super stiff, itching to move.
 As Yali finished paying our fare, I flung open the door to her house, then ran and flopped on the couch.
 I leaned back luxuriantly, pressing my neck into the soft cushions.
 “Ahhhhh… I’ve sure missed hanging out in the best house in the world.”